phusion/traveling-ruby/TUTORIAL-4.md

 end
 ```

-Finally, there is a line which creates the final tar.gz file.
+There is a line which creates the final tar.gz file.
 We'll want to modify this so that a .zip file is created when targeting Windows.

 ```Ruby
 # Look for: